LUWIZ

 AI citabilityLowHigh

-The off-site authority that weighs on AI
+The off-site authority that drives AI

 Brand mentions beat domain authority